-A WhatsApp text that lists 21 dos and don’ts on how to resume life after the lockdown has been ascribed to Indian Council of Medical Research (ICMR), New Delhi.
-It is being widely forwarded on WhatsApp.
+After new coronavirus strains and fresh cases were reported in the country, a WhatsApp text was forwarded on social media.
+It lists 21 dos and don’ts on how to resume life after the lockdown and has been ascribed to the Indian Council of Medical Research (ICMR), New Delhi.

 The viral message reads, “ICMR New Delhi* Please read carefully Some very important points..